| Title: | Discovery of Motifs in Spatial-Time Series |

 a |

-Number of letters to do the encode |
+Number of letters in the SAX alphabet. |

 sb |

-Spatial block size |
+Spatial block size (number of columns per block). |

 tb |

-Temporal block size |
+Temporal block size (number of rows per block). |

 si |

-Minimum number of occurrences inside each block |
+Minimum number of occurrences inside each block (sigma). |

 ka |

-Minimum number of spatial-time series with occurrences inside each block |
+Minimum number of spatial series with occurrences inside each block (kappa). |

-isaxcode: Motif sequences in character format
+Motif sequence in character format.

-display_motifsDataset(dataset, rankList, alpha)
+display_motifsDataset(dataset, rstmotifs, alpha)display_motifsDataset(dataset, rstmotifs, alpha)

 dataset |

-rankList |
+rstmotifs |

-List of ranked motifs |
+List of ranked motifs, as returned by

 alpha |

-The cardinality of the SAX alphabet |
+Integer.
+The cardinality of the SAX alphabet (number of discretization levels). |

 dataset |

-rmotifs |
+rstmotifs |

-List of ranked motifs |
+List of ranked motifs, as returned by

 space |

-NormSAX(D, a)
+NormSAX(D, a)NormSAX(D, a)

 D |

-Dataset containing numeric values |
+Dataset containing numeric values. |

 a |

-Number of letters use to encode |
+Number of letters in the SAX alphabet. |

-#Normalization and Sax Dataset DS <- NormSAX(STMotif::example_dataset, 5)
+DS <- NormSAX(STMotif::example_dataset, 5)DS <- NormSAX(STMotif::example_dataset, 5)

 stmotifs |

-List of identified motifs |
+List of identified motifs (as returned by

-SearchSTMotifs(D, DS, w, a, sb, tb, si = 3, ka = 3)
+SearchSTMotifs(D, DS, w, a, sb, tb, si = 3, ka = 3)SearchSTMotifs(D, DS, w, a, sb, tb, si = 3, ka = 3)

 D |

-Dataset containing numeric values |
+Dataset containing numeric values. |

 DS |

-Dataset containing SAX encoded values |
+Dataset containing SAX encoded values (as returned by

 w |